FAQ 1 - TCQ

 No, not at all.
 For example, if you personally make a photograph and change it in some way that disqualifies it from the Trust Checklist, it’s doubtful that you suddenly won’t trust your own photograph.

-The “Guaranteed TCQ” label is simply the quickest way to declare when a photo has all nine characteristics of the world’s most-widely trusted photographs.
+The “Guaranteed TCQ” label is simply the quickest way to declare when a photo has all nine characteristics of the free world’s most-widely trusted photographs.

 The label doesn’t render as “untrustworthy” all photos that don’t have all nine characteristics.